Lockheed aims to deliver 36 jets in 2013 despite bad weather

-FORT WORTH, Texas (Reuters) - Lockheed Martin Corp (LMT.N) still expects to deliver 36 F-35 fighter jets from its facility in Fort Worth, Texas, this year despite a five-day halt in flights due to bad weather this week, the company’s F-35 program manager said on Friday.
+FORT WORTH, Texas, Dec 13 (Reuters) - Lockheed Martin Corp still expects to deliver 36 F-35 fighter jets from its facility in Fort Worth, Texas, this year despite a five-day halt in flights due to bad weather this week, the company’s F-35 program manager said on Friday.

 Lorraine Martin, executive vice president and F-35 general manager, said 2013 has been a transformative year for the program, marking the beginning of pilot and maintainer training, continued reduction in production costs, software, weapons testing and other technical issues.